24GUNV/lighting-alarm/README.md

 # Lightning Alarm Tool

-We scrape data off weatherbug website for data about how close lightning is to our current school.
+This program periodically scrapes data off [WeatherBug](https://www.weatherbug.com/) to see how close lightning is to our school.
-If lightning is within 5km of school perimeter, an automatic signal will be sent out to a microcontroller to automatically activate the lightning alarm
+If lightning is within 5km of school perimeter, an automatic signal will be sent out to a microcontroller to automatically activate a lightning alarm system.

 ## Scraped data
 Example of the output of the scraped data